-New Braunfels Utilities' System Average Interruption Duration Index ("SAIDI") for fiscal year 2023 was 43.7 minutes per customer, which was lower than that of fiscal year 2022, at 62.8 minutes.
-New Braunfels Utilities' Customer Average Interruption Duration Index ("CAIDI"), or average restoration time, was 63.7 minutes per occurrence in fiscal year 2023.
+New Braunfels Utilities' System Average Interruption Duration Index (SAIDI) for fiscal year 2024 was 39.7 minutes per customer, which was lower than that of fiscal year 2023, at 43.7 minutes.
+New Braunfels Utilities' Customer Average Interruption Duration Index (CAIDI), or average restoration time, was 62.9 minutes per occurrence in fiscal year 2024.
 NBU's Utilities' reliability metrics compare favorably to other neighboring utilities and the national average.
-According to the most recently published Energy Information Administration survey (Calendar Year 2022), the average customer across the nation experienced a SAIDI of 335.2 minutes and a CAIDI of 241.4 minutes.
-The survey included data from 960 utilities serving 151.6 million customers.
+According to the most recently published Energy Information Administration survey (Calendar Year 2023), the average customer across the nation experienced a SAIDI of 341.7 minutes and a CAIDI of 259.4 minutes.
+The survey included data from 967 utilities serving 153.3 million customers.

 Electric System Growth: Electric system load continues to increase along the IH-35 and Highway 46 corridors within the NBU service territory, and within the 2,400-acre Veramendi development off of Loop 337.
-New Braunfels Utilities experienced a customer growth rate of 4.0% (as measured by electric meter connections) during fiscal year 2023.
-This trend is expected to continue over the near term.
-Total energy consumption decreased by 1.8% (measured in MWh sales) in fiscal year 2023, driven mostly by higher retail rates and lower consumption per customer.
+New Braunfels Utilities experienced a customer growth rate of 8.2% (as measured by electric meter connections) during fiscal year 2024.
+This record spike in growth is expected to moderate in the near term.
+Total energy consumption decreased by .2% (measured in MWh sales) in fiscal year 2024, driven mostly by higher retail rates and lower consumption per customer.

 New Braunfels Utilities completed the Sheriff's Posse Ring Bus upgrade project at the Sheriff's Posse Substation in fiscal year 2022.
 The project provides increased resiliency to the electric system and helps serve the growing territory between New Braunfels and Schertz along the IH-35 corridor.
-NBU's Hueco Springs substation remains budgeted within FY24 to help serve the Veramendi development East sectors.
+NBU's Hueco Springs substation remains budgeted within fiscal year 2025 to help serve the Veramendi development East sectors.
 Power Transformer procurement and delivery contracts are executed.
-In addition, NBU is planning for addition of a 13th substation, northeast of the City to serve the proposed Mayfair (formerly Government Land Office) development.
-New Braunfels Utilities' 20-year master plan now includes the $14^{\rm th}$, $15^{\rm th}$, and $16^{\rm th}$ substations.
+In addition, NBU is also planning for the addition of a 13th substation, northeast of the city to serve the proposed Mayfair (formerly Government Land Office) development.
+New Braunfels Utilities' 20-year master plan now includes the 14th, 15th, and 16th substations.

-In fiscal year 2023, NBU continued utilizing contract construction crews to supplement NBU crews, both with overhead and underground construction.
-Contractors replaced aging utility poles with the Oasis-Ridgewood-Porter St. area of the system, which included using Chromated Copper Arsenate ("CCA") treated poles versus Creosote only.
-Contract crews also constructed underground feeder exits at the Freiheit and Weltner Rd. substation, including pulling in 1000MCM cable.
-Lastly within FY23, contract crews completed all primary installation for NBU's first residential underground distribution conversion project, within the Rivertree Subdivision along Hwy.
-46. South.
-Over the past 10 years, NBU has utilized contract crews for both overhead and underground construction to support aging infrastructure and system growth demands.
+In fiscal year 2024, NBU continued utilizing contract construction crews to supplement NBU crews, both with overhead and underground construction.
+Contractors upgraded three-phase conductors and replaced poles along FM 2722 for a linear distance of 2.0 miles, creating a new bulk circuit distribution tie.
+This tie was utilized to help restore service during an LCRA transmission outage to NBU's Hwy.
+46 Substation.
+Lastly within fiscal year 2024, contract crews completed all overhead to underground conversion within the Rivertree Subdivision along Hwy.
+46 South, including 130 residential service conversions.
+Over the past 20 years, NBU has utilized contract crews for both overhead and underground construction to support aging infrastructure and system growth demands.